Cypress vs Selenium

 - You can’t have fast test execution.
 You need to write instructions for every task, which increases the testing time and additional time goes in investigating the failures and then, resolving them.

 - You can’t generate test reports automatically.
 Selenium doesn’t have an in-built reporting feature.
 Due to this, your final results may get lost unless you have integrated a trusted third-party solution.

 What is testRigor?

 testRigor is an AI-driven cloud-based testing system.
-It’s the only one in this comparison that seamlessly supports end-to-end testing and covers web, native and hybrid mobile applications, mobile browsers and APIs. testRigor’s biggest differentiators are no-code tests written in plain English, excellent test stability, and extremely low test maintenance.
+It’s the only one in this comparison that seamlessly supports end-to-end testing and covers web, desktop, native and hybrid mobile applications, mobile browsers and APIs. testRigor’s biggest differentiators are no-code tests written in plain English, excellent test stability, and extremely low test maintenance.

 You can sign up with testRigor for free!

 testRigor’s next-gen engine adds some unique advantages to its use:

 - You can test and retest all the functionalities in less than 30 minutes with the parallelization feature.